-Once upon a time not so very long ago, a song collector wandering the land of Google tumbled across this blog and sent the above picture.
+Once upon a time not so very long ago, John Landers, a song collector was wandering the land of Google when he tumbled across this blog and sent the above picture.
 He wondered if I was hip to the swinging version of "Washington, DC.
 My Hometown."

 Yes, D.C., there is a song.
 Made for our area radio station WWDC to be exact.

 Back in the early 1960s, the mad men of the Production Advertising Merchandising Service came up with the bright idea of making customized "My Hometown" songs for local radio stations.
 The musical format for each town is basically the same with local attractions plugged into the lyrics.